Julius Motteler: Early years

 Julius Motteler was born the ninth of twelve children in Esslingen, some 10 mi southeast of Stuttgart.
 His father was a prosperous hotelier.
 The boy attended the Pädagogium (school) in Esslingen and prepared for a career as a teacher.
-However, his father died on July 1848 and four years later, in 1852, Julius Motteler quit the local teacher training college and embarked on an apprenticeship in the weaving trade.
+However, his father died in July 1848 and four years later, in 1852, Julius Motteler quit the local teacher training college and embarked on an apprenticeship in the weaving trade.

 After he had completed his military service Motteler, who was by now a qualified weaver and textile (buckskin) worker, and also had some commercial training, moved to Augsburg in Bavaria where he gained experience as a book keeper and factory manager.
 He relocated again in 1859, this time to Saxony, taking a job in September of that year as a dispatcher and book keeper with a textiles company called "Vigonespinnerei Wolf & Kirsten" in Crimmitschau near Zwickau.